reelyactive/barnacles-opcua/README.md

     opcua-commander -e opc.tcp://localhost:4840

-Use the arrow keys and the t / l / i / c / u / s / a keys to navigate through the CLI interface.
+Use the arrow keys and the t / l / i / c / u / s / a keys to navigate through the CLI interface, and use the x key to close.

 License